lucee/lucee-docs/docs/04.guides/06.extensions/11.extension-mongoDB/page.md

 ### Authentication ###

-To be able to authenticate with the provided credentials the 'admin' database over the mongodb machine must have this user setted up.
+To be able to authenticate with the provided credentials the 'admin' database over the mongodb machine must have this user set up.
 Refer to guide [http://www.mongodb.org/display/DOCS/Security+and+Authentication](http://www.mongodb.org/display/DOCS/Security+and+Authentication) guide.
 I strongly recommend ( following mongoDB docs ) that you manage the authentication to your mongoDB server restricting the access to the machine in place of using the basic mongoDB authentication system.

 ### Persist over server restart ###